Environment Variables

 KEYCLOAK_ADMIN

 Keycloak bootstrap admin username (admin console is served same-origin at /admin).
-Change for any real deployment.
+Required — the production overlays abort if unset.

 KEYCLOAK_ADMIN_PASSWORD